 How it works: Local stores sell to millions of Zalando customers online

 Many customers have changed their shopping behavior during the coronavirus pandemic, resulting in drastically decreased footfall, or non at all, for physical stores.
 For brands, who often run multiple physical stores, keeping each of them profitable has become challenging.
 To overcome these challenges, we need to come together as an industry and innovate in more traditional business areas such as physical retail.

 Connected Retail helps Zalando partners drive productivity by forwarding Zalando customer orders to their owned or franchised brick-and-mortar stores.
 Participating stores ship items specified in the order and book the corresponding revenues and profits.
 This is done with the help of simple, easy-to-use and free of charge tools.

-Today, Connected Retail is available in ten countries for all retailers and brands that have one or more physical stores: Germany, the Netherlands, Poland, Sweden, Spain, Finland, Norway, Denmark, Austria and France.
-Belgium, Italy and Switzerland will follow over the course of 2021.
+Today, Connected Retail is available in twelve countries for all retailers and brands that have one or more physical stores: Germany, the Netherlands, Poland, Sweden, Spain, Finland, Norway, Denmark, Austria, France, Belgium and Switzerland.
+Italy will follow over the course of 2021.
 These are the main benefits for brands and retailers:

 - Support during the coronavirus crisis

 In order to support our peers in the fashion industry while footfall is impacted drastically by the pandemic, Zalando is waiving commission fees for all new and existing Connected Retail partners.
 Revenues are also currently being paid out on a weekly basis to assist with cash flow.
 These additional offers are in place until the end of Q1 2021.